 master: Controls the release pipeline and what is being deployed first on stagning and then on production sites.

-So every time there is a new Planet 4 version to be released there it's not required to also update the develop sites, but it's a good practice to first update the
+So every time there is a new Planet 4 version to be released there it's not required to also update the develop sites.
+But keep in mind that any code changes (eg, tests) are first merged to

 All you have to do is edit